tanliyon/gym-xiangqi/docs/index.rst

 =======================================

 Gym Xiangqi is a reinforcement learning environment of the Xiangqi (Chinese Chess) game.
 The project is built on top of a popular reinforcement learning framework called `OpenAI Gym <https://gym.openai.com/>`_.
-Please check out our `Github repository <https://github.com/tanliyon/gym-xiangqi>`_ for more information!
+Please check out this documentation page and our `Github repository <https://github.com/tanliyon/gym-xiangqi>`_ for more information!

 .. toctree::